aishoot/Blockchain_Explanations/README.md

 * Python3

 # Files
-* 01-SnakeCoin: a simple blockchain in less than 50 lines of Python 3 code called SnakeCoin.<br><br>
+* 01-SnakeCoin: a simple blockchain in less than 50 lines of Python 3 code called SnakeCoin.<br>
 ![](/01-SnakeCoin/result.png)
 * 02-